 Average Cost of Travel Insurance: $263.48

-According to the American Express 2016 Spending and Saving Tracker survey, four out of five Americans will take at least one summer vacation this year.
-Of those, nearly a quarter will be traveling outside the country on one of those vacations.
+According to the American Express 2016 Spending and Saving Tracker survey, four out of five Americans take at least one summer vacation.
+Nearly a quarter will be traveling outside the country on.
 The average price of a trip is $948 per person, bringing up the tab for a family of four to $3,792.

 While this is an average estimate, the actual cost of a travel insurance policy will vary between providers and based on certain factors, including age, length of the trip, and the destination countries.
 But for average cost of travel insurance, it's a small price to pay to ensure you don't get caught with an even bigger bill.

 02 of 06